Chart Color Schemes

 Clifton Beach - Kewarra Beach was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Clifton Beach-Kewarra Beach, surveyed in 2016, had 11.0% of its population speaking a language other than English at home and 31.3% born overseas.
-Christianity was the main religion, comprising 44.8%.
-Judaism, at 0.3%, was slightly overrepresented compared to Rest of Qld's 0.2%.
+Clifton Beach-Kewarra Beach had higher cultural diversity than most local markets, with 11.0% speaking a language other than English at home and 31.3% born overseas.
+Christianity was the predominant religion, comprising 44.8%.
+Judaism was slightly overrepresented at 0.3%, compared to 0.2% regionally.

 Frequently Asked Questions - Diversity